nf-core/sarek/docs/usage.md

 Sarek can process UMI-reads, using [fgbio](http://fulcrumgenomics.github.io/fgbio/tools/latest/) tools.

-In order to use reads containing UMI tags as your initial input, you need to include `--umi_read_structure [structure]` in your parameters.
+In order to use reads containing UMI tags as your initial input, you need to include `--umi_read_structure <UMI_string>` in your parameters.

 This will enable pre-processing of the reads and UMI consensus reads calling, which will then be used to continue the workflow from the mapping steps.
-For post-UMI processing depending on the experimental setup, duplicate marking and base quality recalibration can be skipped with [`--skip_tools`].
+For post-UMI processing depending on the experimental setup, duplicate marking and base quality recalibration can be skipped with `--skip_tools`.

 ### UMI Read Structure